deadlyvipers/dojo_rules/kill_list.md

 *Unformatted code
 *Repeated code blocks
 *Bad variable names
-*people who hate code!!!!Shame on them.......and their cow.
+*people who hate code!!!!Shame on them.......and their cow and all they own unlessthey are poor give them code hooray.